aschombe/C-Script/README.md

 - [ ] Maybe Functions

 ## Notes
-- Potentially rework the and, or, not functions.
+- Elif might be broken or not working as intended.

 <!-- ## License -->